-This post contains my recomendations and tips on what foods to stock up on and how to store correctly.
+This post contains my recommendations and tips on what are the best pantry items to stock up on and storage tips.
 It includes foods and ingredients that I recommend purchasing, how to store them correctly and also provides recipe suggestions so you can continue to make all your favourite healthy recipes.

 Whether to stock up on food is a contentious topic at the moment.